If you’re like the 45% of Americans that make New Year’s resolutions, there’s a good chance yours might involve the #1 most popular goal…

 There are SO many mechanisms at play, governing whether or not your efforts will pay off or be in vain.
 These 7 things are what stood out to me the most in my studies, and may be hurting your weight loss efforts.
 Here’s how you can avoid them to stay the course!

-7 Ways You Might Be Inadvertently Sabotaging Your Weight Loss
+7 Ways You Might Be Sabotaging Weight Loss

 1) The Wrong Focus